LovelaceSquare/lovelacesquare/Codes/autoscale/README.txt

 # autoscale

 Center and scale a matrix to zero mean and unit variance by rows or columns.
+The operation standardizes each row or column separately so that subsequent analysis is not biased by absolute intensities.
+The accompanying structure returns the mean and standard deviation for possible inverse transformation.

 ## Inputs
 - `inputMatrix` (matrix): data to scale.